kresimirgotovac/AI_Assignment/README.md

 DISCLAIMER: I'm sorry the chat pdf is so large.
 There are a lot of pages because chatgpt kept giving me unusable responses.
-The prompts where I ask for the "additional prompts" as requested in the assignment details are closer to the beginning/middle of the pdf.
+The prompts where I ask for the "additional prompts" as requested in the assignment details are closer to the beginning/middle of the pdf (highlighted so you can scroll through the noise).
+I deleted pages that were only chatgpt responding with blocks of code that I didn't endup using.
 The program got too complicated near the end and unfortunately I was not able to implement the last feature "display the current time".
+Once chatgpt started changing the core implementation it was too far to restart the chat.
 However, I did prompt chatgpt to write that code.
-Please go easy on me if you can